Matthew-Reynard/snake_irl/README.md

    ```
    $ play
    ```
    The default difficulty of the game is set to Medium.
-You can change the difficulty using the option -d or --difficulty with the arguments "easy", "medium", "hard" or "insane".
+You can change the difficulty using the option -d or --difficulty with the arguments "easy", "medium", "hard" or "insane":

    e.g.
    ```